 -Dwight D. Eisenhower

 The majority of citizens support legitimate control of firearm access such as background checks11, and I endorse that as well.
 I recognize the right to bear arms in the Second Amendment.
 The root issue, however, is a culture of violence which is facilitated by easy access to high-capacity military-grade weapons as well as increasing militarization of our police.

 There is growing anxiety about the evolving "police state".
 The National Defense Authorization Act of 1997 legitimized the use of military force against our own citizens; a dangerous precedent.
 I strenuously oppose the increasing militarization of our police and distribution of military surplus through the 1033 program and more recently grants to local police from the Department of Homeland security to by new military vehicles.
-I would move to cancel it.
+I would move to cancel this activity.